node-class-may-2023/ComIT_Node/git.md

 ```

 * So at this moment we have 2 folders that have the same project
-* The test one has one more commit that the initial `nodewpg` one
+* The test one has one more commit that the initial `nodeyqr` one
 * Push your code to the Github server

 ```bash